Applies an instance of a metadata template to a folder.

 The unique identifier that represent a folder.

-The root folder of a Box account is
+The root folder of a Box account is always represented by the ID 0.

 The scope of the metadata template.